 This will create 100 community reporter roles and enable further publishers to join the scheme.

-Vacancies will open for applications in early 2022.
+Vacancies are now open.
 The publishers will be looking for people who want to make a difference in local communities, and are especially keen to hear from those who can help make newsrooms more representative of the communities they serve.
 Previous journalism experience or education is not essential.